bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_mining.md

 The information the miner sends to the pool is called a share because it proves the miner did a share of the work.
-By chance, some shares the pool receives will also be below the network target---the mining pool sends these to the network to be added to the block chain.
+By chance, some shares the pool receives will also be below the network target---the mining pool sends these to the network to be added to the blockchain.

 The block reward and transaction fees that come from mining that block are paid to the mining pool.
 The mining pool pays out a portion of